mickmcc/node-caltime/README.md

 ### difference()

-Method calculates the interval of one `DateSpan` (the primary) which does not intersect with another `DateSpan` (the secondary).
+Method calculates the part of one `DateSpan` (the primary) which does not intersect with another `DateSpan` (the secondary).
 It returns an array containing one or two new `DateSpan` objects which represent the non-overlapping intervals.
 The array is empty if there is a complete overlap between the date-spans.
 The method returns the primary `DateSpan` if there is no overlap.